arkq/bluez-alsa/doc/bluealsa-cli.1.rst

     The *STATE* value can be one of **on**, **yes**, **true**, **y** or **1** for soft-volume on, or **off**, **no**, **false**, **n** or **0** for soft-volume off.

+delay-adjustment *PCM_PATH* [*ADJUSTMENT*]
+    Get or set the DelayAdjustment property of the given PCM for the current codec.

+    If the *ADJUSTMENT* argument is given, set the DelayAdjustment property for the current codec in the given PCM.
+This property may be used by clients to adjust the reported audio delay and may be useful with PCM devices that do not report an accurate Delay property.

+    The *ADJUSTMENT* value is in milliseconds and must be a decimal number with optional sign prefix (e.g. **250**, **-500**, **+360.4**).
+The permitted range is [-3276.8, 3276.7].

 monitor [-p[PROPS] | --properties[=PROPS]]
     Listen for D-Bus signals indicating adding/removing BlueALSA interfaces.